discordjs/guide/guide/keyv/README.md

 ## Next steps

-Keyv can be used in a variety of other applications, such as guild settings; simply create another instance with a different [namespace](https://github.com/lukechilds/keyv#namespaces) for each setting.
+Various other applications can use Keyv, such as guild settings; create another instance with a different [namespace](https://github.com/lukechilds/keyv#namespaces) for each setting.
 Additionally, it can be [extended](https://github.com/lukechilds/keyv#third-party-storage-adapters) to work with whatever storage backend you prefer.

 Check out the [Keyv repository](https://github.com/lukechilds/keyv) for more information.